viamrobotics/docs/docs/how-tos/train-deploy-ml.md

 If a camera is pointed at a food display, for example, you can label the image of the display with `full` or `empty`, or label items such as individual `pizza_slice`s.

-Using a model trained on the data, machines can make inferences about their environments.
+Using a model trained on such images, machines can make inferences about their environments.
 Your machines can then automatically trigger alerts or perform other actions.
 If a food display is empty, the machine could, for example, alert a supervisor to restock the display.